bwhitman/led-matrix-processing/README.md

 # led-matrix-processing

 I gave a friend a square LED matrix for him to draw his animations on in Processing for his birthday.
-Here's the writeup on how I did that:
+[If you're him, just plug it in and skip ahead to the section on running Processing scripts](#run-your-processing-scripts-on-the-led-matrix-from-your-computer).
+If you're interested in making your own, here's the writeup on how I did that:

 Setup: